French Martini cocktail recipe

 Another fruity and refreshingly sweet martini that we love is the passion fruit martini.

-And if you like your martinis strong, then you’ll love these classic recipes – vesper martini, dirty martini, vodka martini – if you want a classic recipe then the vodka martini is it!
+And if you like your martinis strong, then you’ll love these classic recipes – vesper martini, dirty martini, vodka martini – if you want a classic recipe then the

 What is a French martini?